SO

 소주 (Soju)

-A clear, distilled alcoholic beverage.
-Typically made from rice, it's the most popular alcoholic drink in South Korea.
+A clear, distilled alcoholic beverage typically made from rice, wheat, or sweet potatoes.
+It's the most popular alcoholic drink in South Korea, often consumed during meals and social gatherings.
+Modern flavored soju varieties include peach, grapefruit, and yogurt.

 spirit16-25%